 * To strenghten an empathetic and respectful relationship to all forms of life and to encourage participants to act for the sustainable future.

 ° ° ° ° ° ° ° °

-We create teaching materials to equip educators to teach evolutionary processes in diverse and intriguing ways.
+We create freely available, teaching materials to equip educators to teach evolutionary processes in diverse and intriguing ways.
 The material links with the new Finnish Science curriculum and phenomena based education.

 We also organize workshops for children, and short courses for teachers / student teachers to use these workshops in their own teaching.
-You can invite us for a visit.
+You can invite us for a visit (free of charge).
 Workshops are suitable for a variety of ages and are offered in both Finnish and English.
 By working with schools and educators we hope to ensure equal opportunities for everyone to learn about biodiversity, evolutionary processes and how science based information is produced.